Salix-OS/blog.salixos.org/content/post/spam-in-the-forums.md

 write, just say hi!
 That way you'll be able to increase your post count and when the time comes that you actual have a problem, you'll be able to post instantly.

+For some reason, since we implemented these changes, no spammers have registered in the forums!
+I would have expected that they register as usual, but be unable to post anything.
+Let's see how it goes...

 I'm hoping these changes will drive away spammers from our forums and all users will have a better experience.